-I am interested in the factors that influence cognitive ability across development as well as how it interacts with emotion.
-My current postdoc investigates the evolution and development of language, assessing a fine motor proto-syntax across species and development.
-It also looks more broadly at the relationship between early lateralised behaviours and later cognitive outcomes.
+I am interested in the factors that influence cognitive ability across development in particular how it interacts with emotion.
+At the CBCD I am investigating the evolution and development of language, assessing a fine motor proto-syntax across species and development.
+I am also looking more broadly at the relationship between early lateralised behaviours and later cognitive outcomes.
+I am also working at Oxford in the Child and Adolescent Psychiatry Group, working on interdisciplinary global heath and development projects.
 I work with multiple methods from genetics and big data to building puzzle boxes.

-MA Educational Neuroscience (Distinction) Birkbeck and UCL Institute of Education (2013-14)
+MA Educational Neuroscience Birkbeck and UCL Institute of Education (2013-14)

 BA hons International Philosophy University of Leeds and University of Autonoma, Madrid (2004-8)